pivotal/docs-tap/intellij-extension/using-the-extension.hbs.md

 Setting up a mono repo so that each microservice can be built completely independently is the recommended way to setup your own monorepos.

-You can work with these monorepos by:
+To work with these monorepos:

-- Importing the monorepo as a project into Intellij.
+- Import the monorepo as a project into Intellij.
 - Interact with each of the subfolders in the same way you would a project containing a single workload.

 ### Alternate structure: Services with build-time inter-dependencies